FrankCCCCC/DL_DB_Quick_Note/RL/real-world_challenge/readme.md

 ## Learning to Adapt in Dynamic, Real-WorldEnvironments via Meta-Reinforcement Learning

 ### Introduciton
-Propose  efficient method for online adaptation, and to the best of our knowledge.
+Propose an efficient method for online adaptation.
 The algorithm **efficiently trains a global model that is capable of using its recent experiences to quickly adapt, achieving fast online adaptation in dynamic environments**.

 They evaluate 2 version of approaches on stochastic continuous control tasks: